kushalk173-sc/351-final/README.md

 - **Θ**: f(x) = Θ(g(x)) if ∃x₀,B > 0,C > 0 such that ∀x ≥ x₀, Bg(x) ≤ f(x) ≤ Cg(x).

 #### Big O
 Essentially Big O represents an upper bound, or a function which is >= our function f(x) at every point.
-This helps us because it acts as a better represented upper bound for our function
+This helps us because it acts as a better represented upper bound for our function <br>
 Big O will be better represented by the fact that f(x)/g(x) <= C. Example solve
 ![Screenshot (166)](https://github.com/kushalk173-sc/351-final/assets/71304688/065ea6af-c011-47aa-91f2-22fee3dc68db)
 ![image](https://github.com/kushalk173-sc/351-final/assets/71304688/96921661-4a30-459c-9038-53aec2f2031d)